denwilliams/slack-fly/README.md

-# Meeting Whisperer - Real-Time Slack Summarizer
+# Slack Fly - Real-Time Slack Summarizer

 A TypeScript Node.js application that watches designated Slack channels and generates daily digests with summaries, action items, and sentiment analysis using OpenAI API.